bxqpvn/adventure-works/README.md

 ![product + category + subcategory](https://github.com/user-attachments/assets/50409b9f-a476-4c22-a4ae-50a841f5b99d)

-After joining the required tables (as shown in the previous CTE), I calculated ***AGGREGATED PRODUCTION METRICS AT CATEGORY-LEVEL***, including **costs, prices, profit, and profit margin**, and **handled missing category values** by assigning a default category label.
+After joining the required tables (as shown in the previous CTE), I calculated **aggregated production metrics at category-level**, including **costs, prices, profit, and profit margin**, and **handled missing category values** by assigning a default category label.

 ```sql
 CategoryCostAndProfit as